University of Oxford

 Background

 I have worked in sustainability for almost ten years with environmental group Bioregional, helping to develop the innovative “One Planet Living” framework to communicate the impacts of lifestyle choices and consumption on nature.
 I also worked in research and development of low impact housing and alternative paper and fibre sources, such as hemp textiles and straw paper.
-I also collaborate with the Oxford Treescapes project, working with Oxfordshire parishes and landowners to promote nature recovery on their land.
+I have led the Nature Positive Universities programme for 2.5 years from its inception, developing the Nature Positive Pledge, Student Ambassadors programme, webinar series and production of guidance to help universities all over the world take action for nature at all levels.

 Current Research